visit/galaxy-docs/_includes/exampleworkflow.md

 }
 ```

-Once the basket has been <a href="https://visit.github.io/galaxy-docs/#commit-basket">Committed</a>, in order to get information about the booking you will need to use the **CommitJobId**: 98761234 to query the <a href="https://visit.github.io/galaxy-docs/#commit-status">Commit Status</a> of the job.
+Once the basket has been ordered to be <a href="https://visit.github.io/galaxy-docs/#commit-basket">Committed</a>,
+in order to get information about the booking you will need to use the **CommitJobId**: 98761234 to query the <a href="https://visit.github.io/galaxy-docs/#commit-status">Commit Status</a> of the job.
 As you can see in the example return, there are a number of different tasks that run as a part of a commit job.
-Some of these may need to be completed before you can move ahead with your booking, others are ok to have running in the background while you carry on.
-For e.g. you would want CreatingConfirmations to be finished before confirming to a user that their booking has been successful but you can probably move on to the next step if invoices are still being created.
+All of these are running in the back ground.
+Continue polling /basket/commit/status/{id} until you get either CompletedOk ok Failed as status.
+Both of them are final statuses.
+If you get Ok your reservation is confirmed and you have the booking code in the result.
+If you get Fail you will be provided with some detailes what went wrong.
+Like if you failed to confirm the reservation in a sub system or you havent provided enough information.

 The other important information returned by the status is the ResvVersionId (reservation version id), for us: **12349876** and the BookingCode, for us: **EWOK12**, which are used to obtain information about the <a href="https://visit.github.io/galaxy-docs/#reservation">Reservation</a>

 ### HTTP Request